Gibson EB-2: Description

 Introduced in 1958, the EB-2 was the bass guitar equivalent of the popular Gibson ES-335.
 It featured a 335-style semi-hollow body, a short 30.5" scale neck and one large "Sidewinder" humbucking pickup in the neck position.
 The electronics consisted of a single volume and tone knob.
 The EB-2N had natural finish, the EB-2 sunburst.
 The next year a "Baritone switch" was added, which enhanced or cut the bass frequencies, and later a string mute was added to the bridge.
-By 1961 the original banjo-style tuners (with the pegs pointing backwards) were replaced by larger open gear tuners with the shaft and large flat buttons projecting from the side of the peghead at a 90-degree angle, which required pieces of wood (ears) to be glued to each side to make a wider peghead to accommodate a larger gear footprint and by 1965 cherry was a color option also.
+By 1961 the original banjo-style tuners (with the pegs pointing backwards) were replaced by larger open gear tuners with the shaft and large flat buttons projecting from the side of the peghead at a 90-degree angle, which required pieces of wood (ears) to be glued to each side to make a wider peghead to accommodate a larger gear footprint.

 In 1966, the EB-2D was introduced, which added a mini-humbucker pickup in the bridge position (like the EB-3).
-Electronics included separate volume and tone controls and a 3-way switch to select the pickups, besides the "baritone" switch.
+Electronics included separate volume and tone controls and a three-way switch to select the pickups, besides the "baritone" switch.